wp-plugins/contact-form-7-modules/readme.txt

 Contact Form 7 - Add useful modules such as hidden fields and "send all fields" to the Contact Form 7 plugin

 == Description ==

-### Send all submitted fields at once

-####Save time setting up your form emails...and never miss a field!

-One of the limitations of Contact Form 7 is that you need to manually add each field to generated emails.
-This means that if you update the form with a new field and forget to add it to your email message, you won't receive it in your email. <strong>No longer.</strong>.

-Using the <strong>Send All Fields</strong> module, you simply need to add `[all-fields]` to your message, and you will receive every field submitted.
-If you use HTML formatting, the formatting even looks nice.

 ### Add Hidden Fields to Contact Form 7